When will the Vivo X50 be released?

 All three phones look similar, with corner punch-hole cameras on the front and rectangular camera modules on the rear.
 They're sleek too - the regular X50 especially, which at 7.49mm is currently the thinnest 5G phone on the market, though at 8mm the others aren't much thicker.

-All three phones are available in blue and black with a frosted glass finish, though the regular X50 also has a pink variant, and the Pro+ gets a special dark blue version.
+In China the X50 and X50 Pro are available in blue and black with a frosted glass finish, though the regular X50 also has a pink variant, and the Pro gets a grey.
+Meanwhile the Pro+ gets the same grey, along with a tan leather model.

 What are Vivo X50 specs?

-All three X50 phones will be 5G-enabled and powered by Qualcomm chipsets, with the Snapdragon 765G powering the X50 and X50 Pro, and the faster Snapdragon 865 at the heart of the X50 Pro+.
+All three X50 phones are 5G-enabled and powered by Qualcomm chipsets, with the Snapdragon 765G powering the X50 and X50 Pro, and the faster Snapdragon 865 at the heart of the X50 Pro+.

 The phones include 8GB of RAM, with options for 128GB or 256GB storage - though the Pro+ also gets a 12GB RAM variant.

-Camera is where the phones pull apart more.
-The Pro and Pro+ include a periscope zoom lens that goes up to 60x Hyper Zoom, along with Vivo's Super Night Mode and Astro Mode, so they should be strong nighttime cameras.
+Camera is where the phones pull apart more, and this is really where the X50 range shines.
+The Pro and Pro+ include a periscope zoom lens that goes up to 60x Hyper Zoom.

 The Pro models also both feature the gimbal-style stabilisation that Vivo first teased with the Apex 2020 concept phone.
 Modelled after full-size gimbals, this system moves in the opposite direction of any shaking to even video out - if it works well, this could be the best video stabilisation in any phone on the market.

 The Pro+ steps things up even further with Samsung's 50Mp 1/1.3 inch ISOCELL GN1 sensor, making it the first phone in the world to use Samsung's latest sensor.
-This features dual-pixel auto focus, 4-in-1 pixel binning, and can support 8K video recording, so should be seriously impressive.
+This features dual-pixel auto focus, 4-in-1 pixel binning, and can support 8K video recording, so should be seriously impressive - making it a real shame this model isn't launching internationally.

-The other two phones use the 48Mp Sony IMX598 for their main sensor, and all three have 32Mp selfie shooters.
+The other two phones use the 48Mp Sony IMX598 for their main sensor, and all three also pack wide-angle lenses, along with 32Mp selfie shooters.